Evelyn Akhator: International career

 Evelyn Represents the Nigerian national basketball team.
 She made her first appearance for the team during the 2017 FIBA Afrobasket tournament in Mali.
 Evelyn averaged 15.3 points and 9.5 rebounds per game during the tournament and also made the top 5 players list.
 Evelyn was part of the Nigerian national basketball team at the 2018 FIBA Women's Basketball World Cup where she averaged 12.6 points,9 rebounds and 1.4 assists during the tournament.

 Overseas career

 Akhator signed with the Russian side WBC Dynamo Novosibirsk in 2017.
 She averaged 12.4 points and 8.5 rebounds per game.

 On 22 August 2018, Akhator signed with the Turkish Besiktas basketball team.
 She averaged 15 points and 11 rebounds per game in the Turkish league, and she averaged 15 points and 11 rebounds in the Eurocup tournament, having played more than 30 minutes per game in both competitions.

 Ahkator signed with the Spanish side CB Avenida on 15 May 2019.

 In November, 2019, Ahkator signed with the French side Flammes Carolo basketball team.

+Akhator signed with Basket Landes for the 2022–2023 season.

+In June 2023, she signed with Landerneau Bretagne Basket.